-- The course is designed to enhance the skills of pupils going for a GL 11 Plus Exam. - It should be central to the work of any child preparing at home. - It is also very useful for any child using a tutor or going to a tuition centre.
+- The course is designed to enhance the skills of pupils going for a GL 11 Plus exam in the Dorset area.
+It should be central to the work of any child preparing at home. - It is also very useful for any child using a tutor or going to a tuition centre.
 Many tutors use our courses as the basis of the work they do and find it especially useful for homework.
 If your tutor doesn't give homework then this course will fill the gap.